ROGERS LAW FIRM

 • My Account

-When parents cannot agree about these things, a judge may have to decide what arrangement would be in the child's best interests.
-At Rogers Law Firm, we encourage parents to think about the best interest of their child and how separation is affecting them.
+If parents cannot agree, a judge may have to decide what arrangements are in the best interests of the child.
+At Rogers Law Firm, we encourage parents to keep their child’s well-being at the centre of every decision and to carefully consider how separation may be affecting them.

 Helpful Links